 This is possibly the quickest and easiest measure of dehydration.
-Light coloured urine indicates your hydration level is adequate and that there is enough water to flush toxins out of the body.
+Light coloured urine indicates your hydration level is adequate.
+This means there is enough water to flush toxins out of the body.
 Dark coloured urine indicates low levels of water in the body.
-Time to top up!
+If you notice your urine is much darker, it is time to top up your water intake.

 The electrolytes in your body become unbalanced when fluid levels drop.
 Low hydration levels can also affect your blood circulation.
 This can leave you feeling dizzy, suddenly tired or a bit muddled.

 Our brains are incredible and capable of amazing things, however, the hypothalamus, the area in the brain responsible for processing feelings of hunger or thirst, sometimes gets the two confused.
-If you’re eating a balanced diet but feeling hungry at odd times, you might not be getting enough water.
+If you’re eating a balanced diet but feeling hungry at odd times, this might be a sign of dehydration instead.